roo2/buying-bitcoin-aus/why-cryptocurrency-is-good-for-us.md

 * Currently, businesses are expected to grow exponentially just to beat inflation, this is clearly unsustainable and drives environmental damage and harmful consumerism.
 Not all productive business is helping people.
 * Currently, crypto currency is driven by speculation and early adopters have an unfair advantage.
 This is a bad thing but it's only a one time problem, once they've spent it their unfair advantage is gone.
 * Land however, makes a constant return which can be used to buy more land.
-* Tax collection will probably be harder with cryptocurrency, this could be a major issue but I don't think it is unsolvable.
+* Tax collection will probably be harder with crypto currency, this could be a major issue but I don't think it is unsolvable.

 ### What you can do

-Let some of your money sit in cryptocurrency where it isn't hurting anyone.
-And why not cash in on the current speculation =)
+Let some of your money sit in crypto currency where it isn't hurting anyone.
+And why not get an unfair advantage as an early adopter =)

 ### Further reading
 * [Relationship between inflation and investment](https://ftalphaville.ft.com/2015/01/14/2088062/what-is-the-relationship-between-inflation-and-investment/)